rkaunismaa/NLP4HTML/README.md

 Let's do some repo clean up, shall we ...
 OK ... bunch of useless stuff deleted.

 OK repo now cleaned up.

+## Monday, July 31, 2023

+Added a bunch more code for run time information.
+Things are looking good!